 Incentive Stock Options.
 In general, no taxable income is realized by a participant upon the grant of an ISO.
 If shares of common stock are purchased by a participant, or option shares, pursuant to the exercise of an ISO granted under the 2024 Plan and the participant does not dispose of the option shares within the two-year period after the date of grant or within one year after the receipt of such option shares by the participant, such disposition a disqualifying disposition, then, generally (1) the participant will not realize ordinary income upon exercise and (2) upon sale of such option shares, any amount realized in excess of the exercise price paid for the option shares will be taxed to such participant as capital gain (or loss).
 The amount by which the fair market value of the common stock on the exercise date of an ISO exceeds the purchase price generally will constitute an item which increases the participant's "alternative minimum taxable income."
-If option shares acquired upon the exercise of an ISO are disposition an amount equal to the excess of the fair market value of the option shares.
-Subject to certain exceptions, an option generally will not be treated as an ISO if it is exercise price paid for the option shares.
-Subject to certain exceptions, an option generally will not be treated as an ISO if it is exercise and ISO, such option will be treated as a a set the set of exercise the an ISO.

-nonqualified stock option as discussed above.
+If option shares acquired upon the exercise of an ISO are disposed of in a disqualifying disposition, the participant generally would include in ordinary income in the year of disposition an amount equal to the excess of the fair market value of the option shares at the time of exercise (or, if less, the amount realized on the disposition of the option shares), over the exercise price paid for the option shares.
+Subject to certain exceptions, an option generally will not be treated as an ISO if it is exercised more than three months following termination of employment.
+If an ISO is exercised at a time when it no longer qualifies as an ISO, such option will be treated as a nonqualified stock option as discussed above.
 In general, we will receive an income tax deduction at the same time and in the same amount as the participant recognizes ordinary income.